Technologies Supporting Innovation

-The laser printing process is complicated, comprising charging, exposure, development, transfer, and fusing steps.
+The laser printing process is complicated, comprising of preheat, charging, exposure, development, transfer, and fusing steps.
 Fine toner powder is transferred to a sheet of paper through contact and fused with a combination of heat and pressure.

 In contrast, Epson's piezo inkjet printers are simple, non-contact systems.
 They deposit ink droplets on media without heating the ink, so they are durable, require only infrequent parts replacements, and generate little waste.
 Even if paper does jam, it can be removed easily and safely because there are no hot parts.
 The fact that they do not use heat also means that they use less power.

 Epson printers deliver a fast first page out time because no warm-up is needed

 * Image is for illustrative purposes only.
 The time required for heating differs by model.

 Epson's Heat-Free ink ejection process also requires less power.